sush-tech/Updated_Portfolio/README.md

-# Chris Ducharme's Portfolio
+# Sush's Portfolio

 * [Click here to check it out.](https://chrisducharme1793.github.io/homework-07-updated-portfolio-page/)

 ## Hello!

-This is Chris Ducharme's Updated.
+This is Sushmitha Reddy yadamakanti's Updated.

 ## Built With